-A recent acquaintance of mine was shocked to hear I was a Republican.
+A co-worker was shocked to hear I was a Republican.
 “But you’re poor!” she incredulously exclaimed.

-At first I thought of trying to clarify my stance.
+At first, I almost started to clarify my stance.
 I am a conservative, I wanted to tell her.
 But the context didn’t allow for elaboration.

 I used to think I was a Libertarian.
 But then I attended several Libertarian meetings.
 I don’t see how you can separate the ideals and morals of a society from its laws.
 Libertarians seem to think you can.

-My acquaintance’s surprise implies that she believes it is Republican’s fault I am poor.
+My co-worker’s surprise implies that she believes it is the fault of Republican’s that I am poor.
 This isn’t the first time I’ve run into this.
 If you’re poor you must be a Democrat.
 It seems to be a universal law related to that of gravity.

-Despite my colleague’s insistence that I- like all people who are poor- am a victim of greedy, conniving Republican politics, it simply isn’t true.
+Despite my colleague’s insistence that I– like all poor people– am a victim of greedy, conniving Republican politics, it simply isn’t true.

 I am poor by choice.

 When I was in high school I clowned around and decided being cool and high was more important than being responsible and conscientious of my future.
-I went to one of the best high schools in Georgia at the time.
+I went to one of the best high schools in Georgia.
 My teachers inquired into my interests and begged me repeatedly to see a guidance counselor.
-One particular teacher even made an appointment for me.
+One poor teacher even made an appointment for me.

 But I was too cool to listen.

 I realized only a few years back what it is I wanted to do for a living.
-I attained a little online diploma and then started doing it.
-The problem is I don’t make a lot of money doing what I love… yet.
+I attained an online diploma and started doing it.
+The problem is I don’t make a lot of money doing what I love … yet.
 So I work part-time in the automotive industry to make up the difference.

 for more from Paul, visit http://paulspersuasiveprattling.com/